Tinkertoys for the D_N series: The Series

 For $N$ even, the irreducible spinor representation is real ($N=4l$) or pseudoreal ($N=4l+2$), and the left- and right-handed spinor representations are inequivalent.
 So a ``{}hypermultiplet in the left-handed spinor representation''{} is \emph{different} from a ``{}hypermultiplet in the right-handed spinor representation.''{} When we discuss fixtures, we will need to keep track of this distinction.
 Exchanging ``{}red''{} and ``{}blue''{} punctures will exchange the roles of left- and right-handed spinors.

 Understanding the singularities of the $\phi_k$ at the puncture is somewhat more involved than in the $A_{N-1}$ case.

-As in the $A_{N-1}$ case, we might expect to associate a nilpotent orbit in $\mathfrak{so}(2N)$ to the rows of the Young diagram.
+As in the $A_{N-1}$ case, we might expect to associate a D-partition of $2N$ (or, equivalently, a nilpotent orbit in $\mathfrak{so}(2N)$) to the \emph{rows} of the Nahm Young diagram.
 Unfortunately, when the \emph{columns} of a $2N$-box Young diagram form a D-partition, the \emph{rows} typically do not.
 In other words, the transpose does not map D-partitions to D-partitions.
 Nevertheless, there is a simple modification of the transpose map, called the ``{}Spaltenstein map''{} which \emph{does} map D-partitions to D-partitions.

 This procedure may be described as (row) ``{}D-collapse''{}: